 The stage of the individual performer’s physical environment

-The significance of this 'stage' is in how it is arranged, used, and how it relates to the individual performer's frame.
-This stage may be abstract and hard to define physically, but it becomes wider the further back from the camera you move, and you can make it feel more concrete by positioning objects just outside the boundaries of the visible area, so you can be aware when you are going ‘offstage’.
+The significance of this ‘stage’ is in how it is arranged, used, and how it relates to the individual performer’s frame.
+This stage may feel somewhat intangible because it can be hard to define physically, but it becomes wider the further back from the camera you move, and you can make it feel more concrete by positioning objects just outside the boundaries of the visible area, so you can be aware when you are going ‘offstage’.